The mission of the Continuing Education Committee:

 The focus of this conference call is two-fold.
 First, we review the CEC’s work from the previous year.
 Second, we strive to identify new initiatives or methods for AIHA members to have access to high quality continuing education.
 Several administrative issues are also addressed at this meeting.
 Examples of items discussed include: conference Professional Development Course (PDC) selection and auditing processes; long-distance learning developments; the CEC role in assuring the appropriateness and quality of all continuing education activities; and CEC goals for the upcoming year.

-During the September meeting we select PDCs for the following year’s AIHce.
-Each year more and more PDC proposals compete for a limited number (around 100) of PDC slots at the AIHce.
+During the Fall meeting we select PDCs for the following year’s AIHce.
+Each year more and more PDC proposals compete for a limited number (around 50) of PDC slots at the AIHce.
 As a result, the CEC has developed a rigorous rating process in order to eliminate bias in the selection process.
-In preparation for the September meeting, proposed PDCs are reviewed and scored by at least two to four CEC members.
+In preparation for the fall meeting, proposed PDCs are reviewed and scored by at least two to four CEC members.
 When we convene, we review the CEC evaluation of the PDC proposals, and past performance if the PDC has been previously given.
 We then rank-order the proposals, selecting the best proposals for inclusion into the upcoming year’s AIHce.